cuongtripla/firetubela/docs/guide/initial-firebase.md

 # Initial Firebase

+This Firebase project will later be used to host the Vue project, provide user authentication with Google and save user credentials so that later we can use it to interact with Youtube API.

 ## Prerequisite

 - A Google account to use [Firebase](https://firebase.google.com/), [Google Cloud Platform](https://cloud.google.com/) and [YouTube](https://www.youtube.com/).
 - Install [Firebase CLI](https://firebase.google.com/docs/cli) and sign in to Firebase on your local machine using Firebase CLI
+- If you want to deploy something to Firebase, you need to upgrade your account to a paid tier.
+A free Google account is all you need to play with Firebase things in your development environment.

 You can follow my instruction to play with a new Firebase and Google Cloud Platform project or integrate with your existed project with a little tweak (which you can easily figure out after reading my instruction).